helix90/golem/AIML2_COMPARISON.md

 - **Request/Response history is now implemented** with full AIML2 compliance including index support
 - **Person and Gender pronoun substitution are implemented** for natural conversation flow
 - **SR tags are implemented** as shorthand for SRAI operations
-- **Size and Version tags are implemented** for system information access
+- **Size, Version, and Id tags are implemented** for system information access
 - The learning system is well-implemented but needs management features
 - Text processing still needs enhancement (uppercase, lowercase, formal, sentence case)
 - Security and validation need significant enhancement